SyncThink’s EYE-SYNC is an FDA-approved software platform designed to evaluate brain injury in athletes using VR technology and digital eye tracking.

 With the challenges involving concussion and long-term traumatic brain injury among athletes and military personnel, addressing the needs of these two groups is critical and central to SyncThink’s mission.

 SyncThink’s eye-tracking technology, which Cantina helped develop into a market-ready software solution, reduces the risk of brain damage in critical post-injury moments for athletes, soldiers, and ordinary people.
-The software empowers people to take their brain health seriously; those on the field of battle (or in sport or life) who might think that they are fine, can now be shown definitive proof by a medical professional that something is amiss.
-This helps to ensure that they get proper treatment and increases the likelihood for a full and complete recovery.
+The software empowers people to take their brain health seriously; those on the field of battle, playing sport or living everyday life who might think that they are fine, can now be shown definitive proof by a medical professional that something is amiss.
+This helps to ensure that they get proper treatment and increases the likelihood for a full and complete recovery..

 SyncThink came to Cantina with a raw prototype of their Android-based next-generation eye-tracking product and requested support designing and engineering a scalable, market-ready software solution.